pushpanath/python/README.md

 # python
-All python codes are stored here as well
+All python codes are stored here as well superrr